emqx/emqx-docs/en_US/access-control/authz/http.md

 ::: tip EMQX 4.x compatibility statement:

 In version 4.x, EMQX only used the status code returned by the HTTP API, while the content is discarded.
 For example, `200` indicates `allow`, and `403` indicates `deny`.

-Due to the lack of expressive power, an incompatible adjustment is made to this mechanism in version 5.0.
+In order to provide more information to the user, we added the return of the request content in EMQX 5.0 version.

 :::